SEARCH

 Be grateful (Kansha shite)

-Work hard (Gyo wo hage me)
+Work diligently (Gyo wo hage me)

-Be kind to others (Hito ni shinsetsu ni)
+kind to others (Hito ni shinsetsu ni)

 Mornings and evenings sit in the gassho position and repeat these

-words out loud and in your heart (Asa you gassho shite kokoro
+words out loud and in your heart (Asa you gassho shite kokoro ni nenji

-ni neji kuchi ni tonaeyo)
+kuchi ni tonaeyo)

-For the improvement of mind and body (Shin shin kaizen)
+For the improvement of mind and

 Usui